 We affirm the knowledge, abilities and relationships that we each bring to the work and seek out the unique insights and perspectives of one another and NWI's partners.

 We seek out opportunities to articulate and progress our common agenda.
-We should up for one another and our various communities.
+We should stand up for one another and our various communities.